uzoma-iloanugo/Covid19-Analysis-/README.md

 # Covid19-Analysis-
-This is a project that is related to the Covid-19 pandemic.
+The project is related to the Covid-19 pandemic.